ViaVersion/VIAaaS/README.md

 Usage for online mode (may block your Mojang account):
 - Run the shadow jar or ./gradlew clean run
 - It's recommended to use 2 premium accounts for online mode (using only one account is possible but, as only one access tokens can be active, your Minecraft client will give Bad Login after you approve the login in your browser.
 You can use https://www.curseforge.com/minecraft/mc-mods/auth-me for reauthenticate the client.)
 - Set up a CORS Proxy (something like https://github.com/Rob--W/cors-anywhere (less likely to look suspicious to Mojang if you run on your local machine) or https://github.com/Zibri/cloudflare-cors-anywhere (more suspicious)).
 - Go to https://localhost:25543/auth.html, configure the CORS Proxy URL (something like http://localhost:8080/) and listen to the username you're using to connect.
-- Log in into Minecraft account with the username you'll use in _u option via browser.
+- Add web page the account you used in _u parameter.
 - Connect to mc.example.com._v1_8.viaaas._u(BACKUSERNAME).localhost
 - Approve the login
 - There are some information about Mojang password resetting: https://github.com/GeyserMC/Geyser/wiki/Common-Issues#mojang-resetting-account-credentials